d2foundry/hot-metal/docs/features/roll-editor.md

 The airborne effectiveness (AE) stat determines how your weapon's aim assistance cones and precision angle cones adjust while you are airborne.
 As a broad statement, primary weapons have the highest AE stats at base.
 Exotics and certain legendary weapons have hand tuned AE stats that may be considered out of band.
 Shotguns have had their AE penalties removed entirely.
 There are certain perks, abilities, and exotics that can adjust this value as well as the icarus grip weapon mod which gives a flat +15 AE.
 The higher your AE stat is, the less of a penalty your aim assist cones will recieve while airborne.

 ### Advanced Stats

+Advanced stats need a little bit of explaining and are usually the combination of two or more basic stats.

+#### Flinch Resistance

+Flinch resistance determines how much your aim moves while taking damage.
+Stability is one way to build into this stat.
+How much flinch resistance you gain by X stability differs per weapon type.
+A broad rule is that primary weapon types gain the most flinch resistance while special and heavy weapons gain the least amount.
+Flinch resistance is also affected by your resilience tier as well.
+The amount gained is approximately equal to the tier of resilience you are.
+E.g. if you are T5 resilience then you will gain ~5% (.95x scalar) flinch resistance.
+The perk no distractions gives 35% flinch resistance once active (.65x scalar).
+The unflinching armor mods give 25% flich resistance with one and 30% with two mods.
+Lastly, the rally barricade gives 50% flinch resistance.

+It should be noted that each source that affects flinch resistance does so as its own multiplicative scalar.
+So it is calculated as one minus all of the scalars multiplied together.

 ## Perks, Mods, and Masterworks